Waikato/wekaDeeplearning4j/DEVELOPMENT.md

 | Keras     | VGG               | Yes                    | ImageNet                  | 16, 19                                   |                                                                                                                                                                        |
 | Keras     | Xception          | Yes                    | ImageNet                  | Standard                                 |                                                                                                                                                                        |

-- Add a new class in /keras
-- Add links to the model .h5 file and the relevant checksum in ...